 It all started about 10 years when I had a conversation with Dax Wilson, who’d recently taken up this hobby of home roasting.
 The motivation?
 First, quality and taste, but also to cut the high cost of quality coffee by at least half.
 That was enough to get my attention and all I needed to become equally enthusiastic.

-Where to roast.
 Because the coffee beans must get hot enough to burn off the chaff that is part of each bean, this is going to produce a lot of smoke.
 While I know some people do, I do not recommend roasting indoors because it’s going to send your smoke alarms into a tizzy and smoke up the house.
+Outdoors on the porch or patio is the ideal place to roast coffee.

 - Two metal mesh colanders.

-- Bowl or other container to place in front of the popper
+- Bowl or another container to place in front of the popper

 - Oven mitt